Work Package 1: Existing Evidence, Context, and Outcomes Secondary Data

 The main difference between thinking about costs and benefits as a person buying or doing something for themselves and examining the costs and benefits of something as a research project is scale.
 If I replace my vacuum, it mostly effects my family and people who visit my home.
 It becomes much more complicated when we look at changes at a larger scale, such as encouraging architects and builders to design housing that supports people as they age or supporting people to adapt homes they already live in to better meet their needs.

-DesHCA’s goal is to pull together everything that we learn about the costs and benefits of home adaptation and create a cost/benefit framework that people in a variety of positions and industries can use to assess how promoting and implementing supportive designs and adaptations might impact their organisation.
+DesHCA’s goal was to pull together everything that we learned about the costs and benefits of home adaptation and create an economic framework that people in a variety of positions and industries could use to assess how promoting and implementing supportive designs and adaptations might have impacted their organization.

-This means collecting the perspectives of older people, housing professionals, allied health professionals, local authority representatives as well as the academic literature to create a robust model that guides them through this process.
+This meant collecting the perspectives of older people, housing professionals, allied health professionals, local authority representatives, as well as the academic literature to create a robust model that people could use when considering the costs and benefits of adaptation and age-inclusive design.

-Our hope is that this framework will allow people in a variety of positions to see the many benefits of supportive design, while still giving a realistic idea of the costs involved.
+We hope that this framework would allows people in a variety of positions to see the benefits of supportive design, while still giving a realistic idea of the costs involved.